 Philosopher Ginger Hoffman will present two types of arguments defending the legitimacy of Mad Pride, along with possible implications such arguments have for psychiatry.
 The first type provides reasons to reject the illness model of mental differences, even given ample neuroscientific research (seemingly) to the contrary.
 The second type – more palatable to those who favor the illness model – contends that even if mental differences are illnesses, pride in them is nevertheless warranted.

-A Psychiatrist's Perspective on Mad Activism - August 6, 2018
+Mad Activism and Mental Health Practice - August 6, 2018

 Presented by Mohammed Rashed, MD, PhD